graphile/graphile.github.io/src/pages/postgraphile/extending.md

 [`src/index.js`](https://github.com/graphile/graphile-build/blob/master/packages/graphile-build-pg/src/index.js)
 of the `graphile-build-pg` module.

-You can extend PostGraphile's GraphQL schema by appending to, prepending to or even replacing the list of plugins used to build the schema.
+You can extend PostGraphile's GraphQL schema by adding plugins before or after the default plugins.
+You may even opt to replace the entire list of plugins used to build the schema.
 Graphile Build plugins are built on top of the [GraphQL reference JS implementation](http://graphql.org/graphql-js/), so it is recommended that you have familiarity with that before attempting to add your own plugins.